-Last Day to Withdraw with a "W" (Check school website for date... usually about 8 weeks into the guarter)
+Last Day to Withdraw with a "W" (Check school website for date... usually about 8 weeks into the quarter or about 5 weeks if a summer class)

 A students who do not withdraw on or before this date must receive a letter grade, but cannot receive a "W".
 A students should evaluate her/his status before this date - if a student is not doing well, neither the student nor I will be able to withdraw the student after this deadline.
 Withdrawing from a class is the responsibility of the student and you must do it before the deadline.